Referral Guidance - Endoscopy

 Please also see the Endoscopy referral matrix for each providers referral process.

 The current options for referral are as follows:

 2. Care UK Treatment Centres via eReferral - Referrers must use above referral forms to access this service.
 See below for advice on exclusion criteria*.

 3. PRIME via eReferral - PRIME will accept referrals on the above form or on their own referral form or a dictated letter with all relevant details.
 See their service guide for further details.
 See below for advice on exclusion criteria*.

 4. Nuffield via eReferral – Nuffield offer a gastroscopy service only (sigmoidoscopy and colonoscopy service recently suspended).
 Please use the upper GI endoscopy referral form above to refer to this service.

 5. UHB – Routine referrals currently suspended, unless patient does not fulfil referral criteria for alternative service in which case referrals should be submitted via ICE or directly to Queens Day Unit using their proforma.
-Referrals for PEG insertion/removal/replacement can also be made to Queen’s Day Unit via their upper GI proforma (see PEG insertion section below)
+For PEG insertion please see section below.

 6. NBT - Routine referrals currently suspended, unless patient does not fulfil referral criteria for alternative service in which case referrals should be submitted via e-referral to gastroenterology or lower GI (not available via ICE unless 2WW).
-Requests for PEG insertions/removals/replacement in adults at NBT would be via e-referral (upper GI gastroenterology).
+For PEG insertion please see section below

 * Exclusion Criteria for community endoscopy services (exclusion criteria may vary between providers so the list below is only a guide):